JFK24/zeppr/README.md

 devtools::install_github("JFK24/zeppr")
 ```

-The library devtools is required to install the package.
-Uncomment the
-first line of code above to install it if necessaray.

 ## Examples

 ### Normalized cumulative sum

-From a vector of values, first calculates the the cumulative sum for
+From an input vector of numerical values, first calculates the the
-each element from the 1st element.
-Then, divides the values by the sum
+cumulative sum for each element from the 1st element (the order of the
+input vector is used).
+Then, divides the values by the sum of all
-of all values.
-The resulting values will range from 0 to 1 (as
+values.
+The resulting values will range from 0 to 1 as percentages.
-percentages).

 ``` r
 library(zeppr)